Mortal Causes

 Mortal Causes is a 1994 novel by Ian Rankin.
 It is the sixth of the Inspector Rebus novels.
 It was the fourth episode in the Rebus television series starring John Hannah, airing in 2004.

+It also exists as an audiobook, narrated by James MacPherson.

 Plot summary

 Set during the Edinburgh Festival, this novel starts with a brutally executed corpse being discovered in Mary King's Close, an ancient subterranean street.
-The body has a tattoo identified with "Sword and Shield", a long-thought-defunct Scottish Nationalist group with links to sectarianism in Northern Ireland.
+The body has a tattoo of "SaS", later found to refer to 'Sword and Shield', a long-thought-defunct Scottish Nationalist group with links to sectarianism in Northern Ireland.
 The victim turns out to be the son of notorious gangster 'Big Ger' Cafferty, and the plot moves towards the unthinkable prospect of a terrorist atrocity in a tourist-filled Edinburgh.
+Much of the action takes place on the fictional Garibaldi or 'Gar-B' estate in the also-fictional suburb of Pilmuir.